hay/haybase/README.md

   endlessly_long_function_names_with_lots_of_underscores_and_prefixes
 * HTML5 from the ground up, no useless XHTML namespaces and other stuff you don't need.
+* Timthumb image resize script for post thumbnails
 * Loads Javascripts at the bottom of the page with a Javascript loader, to speed up your site
+* Easy inclusion of Javascript / CSS files without changing the templates
 * HTML5 CSS reset
 * Easy addition of sidebars / widget areas
-* Timthumb image resize script for post thumbnails
 * Configuration by a JSON file instead of PHP constants or global variables
 * Easy ways to access common variables in your theme
+* Utility functions for commonly used stuff
 * Open source, GPL licensed.
 Just like WordPress itself.

 Requirements